Fantastic foodie experiences up and down the country

 If you’re still there for breakfast next morning, try the oatmeal porridge infused with cinnamon and nutmeg – a delicious modern take on a Scottish classic.

 You can reach Armadale by ferry from Mallaig.
+The ferry isn't included in the travel pass so you would need to book your ferry ticket separately through calmac.co.uk.
 The restaurant is in the south of the Isle of Skye, roughly halfway between Armadale and Kyle of Lochalsh.

 Plockton Shores, Plockton